-- 1. Remove the battery pack.

-- 2. Place the saw on a flat, firm surface.
+Remove the battery pack.
+Place the saw on a flat, firm surface.

-- 3. Remove the drive cover by removing the guide bar nuts using the adjustment tool.
+Remove the drive cover by removing the guide bar nut using the scrench.

-- Loosen the chain by turning the chain tensioning screw counterclockwise with the adjustment tool. - Pull the guide bar off of the guide bar bolts and unloop the chain from the drive hub.
-CAUTION!
-Saw Chain is sharp. - Remove the chain from the guide bar groove.
-CAUTION!
-Saw Chain is sharp.
-Inspect guide bar for cracks or wear; replace if damaged.
+Loosen the chain by turning the chain tensioning screw anti-clockwise with the scrench.

+Pull the guide bar off of the guide bar bolts and unloop the chain from the drive hub.

+A CAUTION Saw Chain is sharp.

+6. Remove the chain from the guide bar groove.
+ACAUTION Saw Chain is sharp.
+Inspect guide bar for cracks or wear, replace if damaged.

-Wrap the new or sharpened chain around the guide bar in the direction indicated on the saw
+7. Wrap the new or sharpened chain around the guide bar in the direction indicated on the saw ••••• .
+When replacing dull chains with sharp chains it is good practice to flip the guide bar from bottom to top.

-- 8. Ensure the chain is properly set in the slot around the entire guide bar. - 9.
-Loop the chain around the hub and fit the bar around the bolts.
+- 8. Ensure the chain is properly set in the slot around the entire guide bar. - Loop the chain around the hub and fit the bar around the bolts.

-- 10. Replace the drive cover. - 11.
-Use the adjustment tool to rotate the chain tensioning screw to increase tension (clockwise) until the chain is snug around the guide bar. - The tension is correct when the chain snaps back after being pulled 3mm (1/8") away from the guide bar.
+- 10. Reinstall the drive cover. - Use the scrench to rotate the chain tensioning screw to increase tension (clockwise) until the chain is snug around the guide bar. - The tension is correct when the chain snaps back after being pulled 3 mm (1/8") away from the guide bar.
 No sag should be visible in the chain.

-- Do not over-tension the chain excess tension will cause excessive wear and will reduce the life of the chain and could damage the bar. - New chains could stretch and loosen during intitial use.
+- Do not over-tension the chain excess tension will cause excessive wear and will reduce the life of the chain and could damage the bar. - New chains could stretch and loosen during initial use.
 Remove battery pack and check chain tension frequently during the first two hours of use. - 12.
-Tighten the guide bar nuts securely.
+Tighten the guide bar nut securely.